Attributing Response to Context: A Jensen-Shannon Divergence Driven Mechanistic Study of Context Attribution in Retrieval-Augmented Generation: Abstract

 \section{Abstract}

-Retrieval-Augmented Generation (RAG) leverages large language models (LLMs) combined with external contexts to enhance the accuracy and reliability of generated responses.
-However, reliably attributing generated content to specific context segments, \textit{context attribution}, remains challenging due to the computationally intensive nature of current methods, which often require extensive fine-tuning or human annotation.
-In this work, we introduce a novel \underline{\textbf{J}}ensen–\underline{\textbf{S}}hannon \underline{\textbf{D}}ivergence driven method to \underline{\textbf{A}}ttribute \underline{\textbf{R}}esponse to \underline{\textbf{C}}ontext (\textbf{ARC-JSD}), enabling efficient and accurate identification of essential context sentences without additional fine-tuning or surrogate modelling.
-Evaluations on a wide range of RAG benchmarks, such as TyDi QA, Hotpot QA, and Musique, using instruction-tuned LLMs in different scales demonstrate superior accuracy and significant computational efficiency improvements compared to the previous surrogate-based method.
-Furthermore, our mechanistic analysis reveals specific attention heads and multilayer perceptron (MLP) layers responsible for context attribution, providing valuable insights into the internal workings of RAG models.
-Our code is available at~\url{https://github.com/ruizheliUOA/ARC_JSD}.
+Retrieval-Augmented Generation (RAG) leverages large language models (LLMs) combined with external contexts to enhance accuracy and reliability of generated responses.
+However, reliably attributing generated content to specific context segments, \textit{context attribution}, remains challenging due to computationally intensive nature of current methods, which often require extensive fine-tuning or human annotation.
+In this work, we introduce a novel \underline{\textbf{J}}ensen–\underline{\textbf{S}}hannon \underline{\textbf{D}}ivergence driven method to \underline{\textbf{A}}ttribute \underline{\textbf{R}}esponse to \underline{\textbf{C}}ontext (\textbf{ARC-JSD}), enabling efficient and accurate identification of essential context sentences without additional fine-tuning, gradient-calculation or surrogate modelling.
+Evaluations on a wide range of RAG benchmarks, such as TyDi QA, Hotpot QA, and Musique, using instruction-tuned LLMs in different scales demonstrate superior accuracy and significant computational efficiency improvements compared to the previous baselines.
+Furthermore, our mechanistic analysis reveals specific attention heads and multilayer perceptron (MLP) layers responsible for context attribution, providing valuable insights into the internal workings of RAG models and how they affect RAG behaviours.
+Code is available at~\url{https://github.com/ruizheliUOA/ARC_JSD}.